-Hearings in Hong Kong are generally open to the public and press, which is guaranteed by Article 10 of the Bill of Rights Ordinance (Cap.383).
+Hearings in Hong Kong are generally open to the public and press, as guaranteed by Article 10 of the Bill of Rights Ordinance (Cap.383).
 However, Practice Direction 25.1 provides the following exceptions:

 - certain chambers hearings where statute requires that the public and press are excluded (e.g. patent application);

-- proceedings identified in Schedule 2 of Practice Direction 25.1 including matters relating to: a) disability; b) ex parte applications for injunctions or orders of a restraining or compulsory nature; c) companies winding-up and bankruptcy; d) intellectual property; e) arbitration; f) representation in legal proceedings; g) trustees; and h) obtaining evidence for a foreign court;
+- proceedings identified in Schedule 2 of Practice Direction 25.1 including matters relating to a) disability; b) ex parte applications for injunctions or orders of a restraining or compulsory nature, c) companies winding-up and bankruptcy; d) intellectual property; e) arbitration; f) representation in legal proceedings; g) trustees; h) obtaining evidence for a foreign court;

 Only the hearing in which the case is discussed is public under penalty of nullity.
 All other hearings, such as for example those for the taking of evidence, are not public.
 In any case, the Judge may order that the discussion hearings take place behind closed doors, if there are reasons of State security, public order or good morals.